 Mr. Morad has a Bachelor of Arts degree in Economics/Anthropology from Marlboro College in Vermont, U.S.A. and a Bachelor of Arts degree from the University of Punjab, Lahore, Pakistan.
-He was a Council and Board member of the Association of Banks, Malaysia and Bangladesh, respectively and an Executive Committee Member on the Bangladesh Forex Dealers Association.
+He was a Council and Board member of the Association of Banks in Bahrain, Malaysia and Bangladesh, respectively.
 He has more than 38 year of experience in banking and finance, working with international banks in the Middle East, South Asia and South East Asia.
 In a career spent primarily in client facing roles, the last 16 years of which was in a Country CEO position, Mr. Morad has extensive experience in compliance, developing and executing strategy, managing financial performance and building stakeholder relations.